Jonas-July/Deoxys-II/README.md

 # Deoxys-II

-This is an implementation of the Deoxys-II algorithm described in `deoxys_v143.pdf`.
+This is an implementation of the Deoxys-II algorithm described in (the paper)[https://thomaspeyrin.github.io/web/assets/docs/papers/Jean-etal-JoC2021.pdf].

+More infos on (this Google Site)[https://sites.google.com/view/deoxyscipher]

 # Usage